juliagoda/givenfind/README.md

 of units and symbols are not sufficient, you can use functions that take two parameters - your text and searched symbol or even list of symbols.

- If there are duplicates of names, I suggest using:
+ If there are duplicates of names, I suggest using for example:

 import qualified GivenFind.Physics as P